-I grew up farming in rural Ontario.
-My youth was spent cleaning pig pens, planting trees across Northern Canada, and teaching Latin to seminarians.
-In 2018 I graduated from the University of Toronto with a PhD in Medieval Studies.
-My research engages with various disciplines: patristic and medieval exegesis, historical theology, canon law, and textual criticism.
+I grew up farming in rural Ontario and spent my youth cleaning pig pens, planting trees, and studying Latin.
+In 2018 I graduated from the University of Toronto with a Ph.D. in Medieval Studies.
+My research engages with various disciplines: historical theology, canon law, and textual criticism.
+I now teach in Kansas at St. Martin’s Academy, a boarding school for boys that combines classical academics with work on a sustainable farm.

-A selection of my articles on the Bible can be read here:
+A selection of my articles on education and the Bible can be read here:

 “The Grammar and the Bible.”
 CiRCE.